The homepage of terrydowling.com

 “Toother” in Eclipse

-A new Blackwater Days story titled “Toother” has appeared in Eclipse, the first original US anthology from editor Jonathan Strahan, published by Night Shade Books.
+A new Blackwater Days story titled “Toother” has appeared in Eclipse: New Science-Fiction and Fantasy, the first original US anthology from editor Jonathan Strahan, published by Night Shade Books.
 “Toother” features Dr Dan Truswell and his ‘psychosleuths’ Peter Rait and Phillip Crow and concerns a particularly nasty serial killer.

 “Jarkman at the Othergates” in Exotic Gothic